gjpelletier/EasyMLR/README.md

  - **catboost** - CatBoostRegressor with user-specified hyperparameters
  - **gbr_auto** - GradientBoostingRegressor with automatic cross-validated optimization of the hyperparameters
  - **gbr** - GradientBoostingRegressor with user-specified hyperparameters
+ - **forest_auto** - RandomForestRegressor with automatic cross-validated optimization of the hyperparameters
+ - **forest** - RandomForestRegressor with user-specified hyperparameters
  - **svr_auto** - SVR with automatic cross-validated optimization of the hyperparameters
  - **svr** - SVR with user-specified hyperparameters
  - **lgbm** - LGBMRegressor with user-specified hyperparameters